Finland–NATO relations: 2023–present: Finnish membership in NATO

 Finland became an official member of the alliance on 4 April 2023, exactly 74 years after the signing of the North Atlantic Treaty which established NATO.
 The flag of Finland was raised simultaneously at NATO headquarters in Brussels, at SHAPE in Mons, and at the JFC-NF headquarters in Norfolk, Virginia, while the Finnish national anthem was played.
 Reacting to Finland's accession, Russia said it would increase its forces along the Finland–Russia border if NATO sends troops to Finland.
 Stoltenberg said there would be no NATO troops stationed in Finland without the consent of the Finnish government.

 The formal ceremony for Finland's accession to NATO was immediately followed by Foreign Minister of Finland Pekka Haavisto submitting Finland's ratification of Sweden's accession to the organization.

 On 1 March 2024, Alexander Stubb, a staunch supporter of NATO, was sworn in as Finland's new president.
 On 7 March 2024, Stubb made his first foreign trip as Finland's new president to NATO's Nordic Response military exercise in northern Norway.
 On 7 March 2024, neighbouring Sweden finally became a member of NATO.

 In July 2024, President Stubb approved Defence Cooperation Agreement between Finland and the United States (DCA).

 In September 2024, it was announced that Finland would host two NATO headquarters.
-Mikkeli is expected to be announced as the headquarters for the Northern European land command unit while the multinational forward land force (FLF) will be based in either Rovaniemi or Sodankylä in Finnish Lapland.
+Mikkeli is expected to be announced as the headquarters for the Northern European land command unit while the multinational forward land force (FLF) will be based in Rovaniemi, Finnish Lapland.
 In Mikkeli, the Multi-Corps Land Component Command (MCLCC) began operations on 1 September 2025 and its official opening ceremony was held on 3 October 2025.

+In December 2025, Finland will move with Sweden and Denmark from the Allied Joint Force Command Brunssum to the Joint Force Command Norfolk.

+In March 2026, Minister of Defence Antti Häkkänen decided that a NATO Deployable CIS Module (DMC) will be established in Riihimäki.
+The DMC is scheduled to start operations in early 2027.
+Parliament also voted in June to loosen the country's decades-old restrictions on importing or moving nuclear weapons, allowing for easier transport of such weaponry between NATO members and improving the alliance's nuclear deterrence.